NervosEducationHub/EducationHubArticles/pi400_ckb_node_setup_guide/index.md

 ![](images/1.png) download and install the imager for your operating system (Windows, Mac or Linux[ubuntu])

-If you haven't plugged in and or inserted the micro SD to your PC yet do that now.
+If you haven't plugged in and or inserted the micro SD to your PC yet, do that now.

 ![](images/2.png)